Andover Township, New Jersey: Education

-Long Pond Middle School (244 students in grades 5–8).
-The district's board of education has nine members who set policy and oversee the fiscal and educational operation of the district through its administration, with Andover Township assigned eight of the nine seats, based on the population of the two constituent municipalities.
+Long Pond Middle School with 195 students in grades 5-8.
+The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration, with Andover Township assigned eight of the nine seats, based on the population of the two constituent municipalities.

 Public school students in ninth through twelfth grades attend Newton High School in Newton, together with students from Andover Township and Green Township, as part of a sending/receiving relationship with the Newton Public School District.
-As of the 2017–2018 school year, the high school had an enrollment of 719 students and 67.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
+As of the 2021–22 school year, the high school had an enrollment of 710 students and 60.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.

 Transportation

 As of May 2010, the township had a total of 73.42 mi of roadways, of which 49.13 mi were maintained by the municipality, 20.79 mi by Sussex County and 3.50 mi by the New Jersey Department of Transportation.

 U.S. Route 206 is the main highway serving Andover Township.
 County Route 517 also passes through the township.

+NJ Transit is working on the Lackawanna Cut-Off Restoration Project through the southern part of the township.
+Service is anticipated to begin in 2026, with plans for an Andover station included as part of the restored passenger service.